KatherineB/TimePicker/README.md

  * inputUseTest.php - file from testing to make sure that the input from the TimePicker is actually useable

 ### How to Install the TimePicker:
-1. In the directory that contains the web page that will use the TimePicker, create a directory named "TimePicker" and put the three required files listed above in it.
+1. In the directory that contains the web page that will contain the TimePicker, create a directory named "TimePicker" and put in it the following files:

+   * TimePicker.css
+   * TimePicker.js
+   * TimePicker.php

-2. Add this line to the `<head>` section of the web page:
+2. Add this line to the `<head>` section of the web page that is to have the TimePicker installed on it:

    ```
    <link href="TimePicker/TimePicker.css" rel="stylesheet">